mlafeldt/chef-runner/README.md

         -j <file>       Load attributes from a JSON file

 ### Running Chef Recipes

-Before you use chef-runner, make sure that the Vagrant machine you want to provision is running in the background.
-You can check the status with `vagrant status`.
-If the machine isn't up yet, run `vagrant up`.

 chef-runner executes one or more recipes you pass on the command line, in the exact order given.
 The tool has a flexible recipe syntax allowing you to compose